-While this AC is aimed at organisations using IQA process or a QMS, those who have adopted SMS may also find it useful, as it explains the relationship between the systems, and outlines documents and procedures that are also applicable to SMS.
-The skills and procedures developed through a rigorous IQA and QMS complement an SMS, so understanding of them will help organisations build a strong and resilient SMS that minimises risk to their staff, members, clients and other organisations they work with.
+Organisations who have adopted SMS may also find this AC useful, as it explains the relationship between the systems, and outlines documents and procedures that are also applicable to SMS.
+The skills and procedures developed through a rigorous IQA and QMS complement an SMS, so understanding of them will help organisations build a strong and resilient SMS.
 It is recommended that participants who have adopted SMS read AC100-1, Safety Management, in conjunction with this AC.